Why is there a "small house" in IBM's Code page 437?

 But, in an email conversation, Michael Walden speculates that it might not even be a coincidence that the DELete character has DELta as its printable character glyph.

 Delta as a symbol ( Δ ) originates from the Greek alphabet.
 CP437 already includes some Greek characters in the 0xEO–0xEB range, notably 0xEB being the symbol for Greek small delta ( δ ).
 These characters were not included to support Greek language, but as math symbols.
-In mathematics and other sciences, the uppercase delta is often used to denote a "change of any changeable quantity", which might have been a reason to include it in the character set.
+In mathematics and other sciences, the uppercase delta is often used to denote a "change of any changeable quantity", which might have provided a good reason to include it in the character set.

 Delta doesn't only appear in Wang's character set, but in many character sets before it.
-For example, the Array-oriented Programming Language (APL), which originated at IBM in the 1960s, includes delta ( Δ ), and inverted delta ( ∇ ) in its syntax.
+For example, the APL programming language, which originated at IBM in the 1960s, includes delta ( Δ ), and inverted delta ( ∇ ) in its syntax.
 As a curious but unrelated coincidence, the IBM name for the inverted delta is DEL—the same as the control character DEL (Delete) at 0x7F.[10]

 The APL symbols appeared on some early IBM APL keyboards, like in the 1971 IBM 3270.
 VileR also notes that IBM's first desktop machines from the mid 1970s, the 5100/5110/5120, were intended for APL from the get go, but there's no evidence that they ever influenced the development of IBM PC in any way, even if they are in the same model numbering system (IBM PC is 5150).
 It's also worth noting that IBM's APL character sets, like the Code Page 909, sometimes include both delta and the house symbol.
 As such, it doesn't seem like there's a strong connection between the house and APL's delta.